 In the Central African Republic of Chad, a new factory will soon start producing edible oil from cotton seeds and peanuts.

-In the Central African Republic of Chad, a new factory will soon start producing edible oil from cotton seeds and peanuts.
+Background: In the Central African Republic of Chad, a new factory will soon start producing edible oil from cotton seeds and peanuts.
 It will not only meet the country's own needs, but will also produce oil for export.

 SYNOPSIS: The factory is situated in N'Djamena, the capital of Chad.
 It employs 160 people and has a capacity for refining oil from 200 tons of cotton seeds per day.